Infographic: 8 Employee Engagement Best Practices for 2019

 Our Employee Engagement Survey

-We’ve culled the data points from over 300 million SocialChorus events to pull together our best practices to help Communicators engage with their employees in the most effective way.
-See below for our recommendations, and download our infographic here.
+We’ve culled the data points from over 300 million SocialChorus customer events to pull together our best practices to help Communicators engage with their employees in the most effective way.
+See below for our recommendations from what we discovered, and download our infographic here.

 Employee Engagement Stats

 It may sound obvious to teams that are stretched thin (some of our customers have ratios of 1 communicator to 20,000+ employees!) but sharing the communication workload leads to better results.
 Our data shows that having at least five Program Managers contributing to your program greatly enhances your program’s strength, engagement, and reach.
 And these don’t just have to be Communicators in title either.

 Collaborating with your team and across the organization (with team managers from different departments and locations) is part of the idea of decentralized communications.
 It is the modern way to rethink the way your organization communicates, and it is when internal communicators become curators, not just content creators.

 Rather than the typical approach of top-down communications, employees and teams are given a voice.
 It may not be as polished, but it will be authentic.
 And authenticity counts today.

 Many of our customers are using this decentralized communication style to recognize employee accolades and improve the employee experience.